Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of elliptic curves

 that we have to exclude from the $E/K$-gerbe over $\mathcal{Y}_1(K)^{k}_{n-k}$ in order for it to be isomorphic with the component of $\mathcal{M}_{1,n}(BG; h_1, \ldots, h_n)$ that is singled out by the choice of $K$. \end{remark}

-The proof of Theorem \ref{fondamentale} strongly depends on Proposition \ref{equivalentred2}, and on the bases that we have to fix for $R^{\vee}$ and $E^{\vee}$.
+The proof of Theorem \ref{fondamentale} strongly depends on Proposition \ref{equivalentred2}, and on the bases that we have fixed for $R^{\vee}$ and $E^{\vee}$.
 On the other hand, the statement of the theorem is formulated in a way that makes it independent of such choices.
-Our description becomes more explicit after a choice of the bases.
+Our description is more explicit after a choice of the bases.

 \begin{remark} Theorem \ref{fondamentale} exhibits each component of the moduli stack \eqref{moduligenus1} as an open substack of the fiber product

 In the \'etale case, when $h_1= \ldots=h_n=0$, $k$ equals $0$ and only the bottom square of \eqref{picture} is relevant.
 In the proof of Theorem \ref{fondamentale} one can stop at the $k=0$ step.
 In the totally ramified case instead, only the right side of \eqref{picture} is relevant, as $K$ equals $0$.
 The proof of Theorem \ref{fondamentale} can be simplified a bit by eliminating the terms $L_i''$ and the corresponding $y_i''$. \end{remark}